Friday, January 5, 2024

 Mr Seymour Jackson on the bill of the Empire Theatre Music Hall, Leicester Square (October 1890), and at the Manchester Palace of Varieties on a bill with Marie Vanoni, Addie Conyers, Eunice Vance and one Charles Chaplin.

 But in between the music hall stints, there were more concerts – Mr Cross, Mr Lane and Mr T A Barrett, the newest and most substantial of local concert-impresarios, the Botanical Gardens, the Old Folks and Blind People’s Party, the Chapeltown Sacred Harmonic Society, the Glossop Rugby Football Club, the British Dental Association dinner, the Blackpool Winter Gardens … And, as ever, sometimes he sang with local talent, and sometimes with such artists as William Ludwig, Fanny Moody, Charles Manners.
-At one Barrett concert he sang ‘A Wandering Minstrel, I’ while Kirkby Lunn sang Lady Sangazure, at another he duetted ‘The Moon has raised her lamp above’ with Ludwig; at a Lane evening he shared the stage with Mdlle Trebelli, Esther Palliser and Andrew Black; at Liverpool’s Good Friday concert of 1894 he sang the ‘Quando corpus’ of Rossini with Alice Esty, Lily Moody and Manners, before heading back to variety or the Blackpool Tower.
+At one Barrett concert he sang ‘A Wandering Minstrel, I’, while Kirkby Lunn sang Lady Sangazure, at another he duetted ‘The Moon has raised her lamp above’ with Ludwig; at a Lane evening he shared the stage with Mdlle Trebelli, Esther Palliser and Andrew Black; at Liverpool’s Good Friday concert of 1894 he sang the ‘Quando corpus’ of Rossini with Alice Esty, Lily Moody and Manners, before heading back to variety or the Blackpool Tower.
 He still, too, gave the occasional concert of his own, but nowadays the Free Trade Hall was only ‘moderately filled’.

 In the 1901 census Samuel Jackson can be seen living in Blackpool with his wife, Elizabeth Jane (née Holt, d Sandy Lane, Baguley 8 June 1935) and five of their children.
 He is now ‘teacher of singing and vocalist’, and, indeed, in 1910 his name even appears in the cast list of a village production of Rob Roy.
 In the 1911 census, the Jacksons have returned to Manchester, and he is simply ‘professor of singing’.
 Two of the seven children are still at home.

 The family historians disagree on his date of death.
 They all say 1935, but one gives a date in February, another in March, another 'after September'.
 Wife Elizabeth died in June of that year as 'widow', so the 'after September' is wrong, The February Samuel 'of Rochdale' named his sons as executors and they ar'n't Seymour's sons .. so that leaves the March date ... well, that doesn't seem to be him either.
 The gravestone is full of Emmas, a Doris, an Elizabeth ..
 The only safe clue is that newspaper clipping which says 'died yesterday'.
 Alas it is thoroughly clipped, thus undated and unidentified!
-The photographer is credited: Watrwick Brooks of Manchester.
+The photographer is credited: Warwick Brooks of Manchester.
 Sometime MP for Mile End!

 His youngest son, Samuel Seymour Jackson (1894-1938) was the father of diplomat Sir Geoffrey [Holt Seymour] Jackson (1915-1987).